Anesthesiology Services

 There are several different anesthetic techniques which may be administered to ensure your comfort during your surgical procedure.

-The three main anesthetic techniques are:
+The four main anesthetic techniques are:

 - General Anesthesia